Skip to main content

 What Is a Virtual Bookkeeper and What Do They Cost?

 Small businesses represent 99.9 percent of all U.S. businesses, and most cannot justify a full-time in-house bookkeeper.
 McKinsey’s American Opportunity Survey found that 58 percent of employed Americans can work remotely at least one day a week, so virtual bookkeeping is now a standard, trusted model.
-The Bureau of Labor Statistics also reports a median annual wage of $47,440 for bookkeeping, accounting, and auditing clerks in May 2023, so paying only for the support you need is usually far cheaper than a salaried hire.
-For a full overview, see our small business bookkeeping hub, and compare related options in outsourced bookkeeping services, remote bookkeeping services, and the advantages of outsourcing your bookkeeping.
+The Bureau of Labor Statistics also reports a median annual wage of $49,210 for bookkeeping, accounting, and auditing clerks in May 2024, so paying only for the support you need is usually far cheaper than a salaried hire.
+If you are weighing a virtual bookkeeper against bringing someone on staff, our free 1099 vs W-2 cost calculator loads payroll taxes and benefits onto the employee side so you compare true cost, not just the wage.
+For a full overview, see our small business bookkeeping hub, and compare related options in outsourced bookkeeping services and remote bookkeeping services.

 What does a virtual bookkeeper do?